voqal/browser/README.md

 <!-- Plugin description -->

-The Voqal Browser is a voice controled web browser built for software developers looking to enhance their productivity with natural speech web browsing.
-The Voqal Browser is built on the same technology powering the [Voqal Coder](https://github.com/voqal/coder) and is [promptable](https://docs.voqal.dev/directing/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.
+Voqal Browser is a voice controled web browser built for software developers looking to enhance their productivity with natural speech web browsing.
+Voqal Browser is built on the same technology as [Voqal Coder](https://github.com/voqal/coder) and is [promptable](https://docs.voqal.dev/directing/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.